golubajpai/apitest3.6/README.md

 1. install the requirements.txt
 by  using "pip3 install -r requirements.txt"

+2. use package by setup.py
+2.1 install virtualenv  and activate them then run setup.py install
 # ApiTestGenerics

 pytest --version   # shows where pytest was imported from